cybertec-postgresql/pgwatch2/README.md

 For more detailed statistics (OS monitoring, table bloat, WAL size, etc) it is recommended to install also all other helpers found from the `pgwatch2/sql/metric_fetching_helpers` folder (or `pgwatch2/metrics/00_helpers` for YAML based setup).
+As of v1.6.0 though helpers are not needed for Postgres-native metrics (e.g. WAL size) if a privileged user (superuser or has pg_monitor GRANT) is used as all Postres-protected metrics have also "privileged" SQL-s defined for direct access.
+Another good way to take ensure that helpers get installed is to 1st run as superuser, by checking the `Auto-create helpers?` checkbox (or "is_superuser: true" in YAML mode) when configuring databases and then switch to the normal unprivileged "pgwatch2" user.

 NB!
 When rolling out helpers make sure the `search_path` is set correctly (same as monitoring role's) as metrics using the helpers, assume that monitoring role's `search_path` includes everything needed i.e. they don't qualify any schemas.